-- · Issues and Debates in Psychology
+- · Issues and debates in psychology.

-- · Cognition and Development
+- · Relationships.

-- ·Stress
+- · Stress.

-- Forensic psychology
+- · Forensic psychology.

 Through discussion, you will develop your understanding and become better at thinking logically and analytically.
-By solving problems, you will develop resilience and be able to think creatively and strategically.
+By solving problems you will develop resilience and be able to think creatively and strategically.

 Skills needed to succeed in Psychology